 Creating a vegetation height raster is a two-step process that utilizes a conditional statement in the Raster Calculator.

 In ArcMap, search for and open the Raster Calculator tool (Figure 10).
+Spatial Analyst tool must be checked out to run Raster Calculator.